CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 2/RD_Ex4.md

 > **Tip:** You can further extend this flow by notifying the SOC via Teams or email, or even triggering an Azure Logic App or Defender investigation.

+## Review

+In this lab, you have completed the following tasks:

+- Created a SharePoint communication site and a custom list to log incident details from flagged emails.
+- Built a Power Automate flow that triggers on flagged Outlook emails and logs metadata into SharePoint.
+- Created a Microsoft Sentinel playbook using Logic Apps to notify SOC teams via email when incidents are triggered.
+- Configured a Sentinel analytics rule to detect suspicious PowerShell executions and trigger the playbook automatically.

+### You have successfully completed the lab.